Nalacharitham: Scene 1 – Nalan and Naradan

 Sage Naradan reaches Nalan's kingdom Nishadha and tells Nalan that in Kundinapuri, there is a beautiful damsel named Damayanthi who is sought after even by gods and he should marry her.
 Nalan wonders what right he, as human being, had to contest with the gods to marry her.
 But Naradan assures him that as a king, he should endeavour to do it.
 The Sage wishes him all success and takes leave.
 Nalan indulges in thoughts about the beauty of Damayanthi.
 He visualises her in all splendor in every part of her body and comes to the conclusion that he will have no peace of mind until he marries her.
-He is so astounded by the lascivious charm of Damayanthi that he entrusts his duties as the King to his Minister and goes to the royal garden to find some peace of mind.
+He is so astounded by the transcendent charm of Damayanthi that he entrusts his duties as the King to his Minister and goes to the royal garden to find some peace of mind.

 Scene 2 – Nalan in the royal garden

-In the royal garden, Nalan, aroused by the description of the beauty of Damayanthi, is further disconcerted by the breeze carrying the perfumes of flowers, the trees embraced by flowering jasmine plants, the dancing peacocks and the sound of sweet-singing birds.
+In the royal garden, Nalan, enraptured by the description of the beauty of Damayanthi, is further bewitched by the breeze carrying the perfumes of flowers, the trees embraced by flowering jasmine plants, the dancing peacocks and the sound of sweet-singing birds.
 He sees three swans of different colours on the banks of the pond nearby, of which a golden one engrosses his attention immensely.

 Scene 3 – Entry of Hamsam (the golden swan); Nalan and Hamsam

-On the banks of the river, the golden swan spends some time singing and dancing, eating lotus fruits and then rests on a lotus leaf.
-Nalan observes that swan of exquisite beauty during his wandering in the garden distraught in his thoughts about the damsel Damayanthi.
-He catches the bird unawares in its sleep without disturbing it.
-The swan, finding itself captured, starts crying loud that the king is killing it.
+The golden swan Hamsam, spends some time singing and dancing on the banks of the river, and after eating lotus fruits, it proceeds to rest on a lotus leaf.
+Though bereft and yearning of the damsel Damayanthi, Nalan observes the golden Hamsam during his wanderings in the garden.
+He catches the bird unawares in its sleep, without disturbing it.
+The swan, finding itself captured, starts crying aloud that the king is killing it.
 It is worried about its fate and the thought of its old mother, wife and children becoming orphans in its absence.
 The King says that he had no intentions of hurting it.
-He only thought of possessing that virtuous and golden bird.
+He only thought of possessing that virtuous and golden bird as a pet.
 He allows the bird to fly away freely.
 When the bird is gone, Nalan once again falls back into his reverie about Damayanthi.

 Hamsam, extremely pleased with the righteousness of the King, returns to thank the King and to do something in return for his kindness.
 It tells the King that it would help him to marry.
-The bird captures the King's heart by describing the beauty and character of Damayanthi.
-In addition, the bird also promises the King that it would do his best to persuade Damayanthi to marry Nalan.
-Nalan is extremely pleased for the favour that came unasked.
-He hugs the bird as his dearest and sends it as his messenger to Damayanthi.
+The bird captures the King's heart by describing the singular beauty and demeanor of Damayanthi.
+In addition, Hamsam also promises the King Nalan, that it would do his best to persuade Damayanthi to marry him.
+Nalan is extremely pleased for the favor that came unasked.
+He hugs the bird as his dearest friend, and sends it as his messenger to Damayanthi.